-- improve air quality through improvements to the transport network - require transport assessments and travel plans for relevant developments - promote electronic communications. - CP35 (Promoting Public Transport, Cycling and Walking) reinforces the approaches outlined in CP33. - At a project-specific level, CP43 (Natural Resources) commits to new development proposals "causing no deterioration and, where possible, achieving improvements in air quality." - 8.5.19.
-The LPP2 supports the above policies by including a Development Policy 15 (Transport Assessments and Travel Plans) that will ensure new development takes into account the measures listed in the LPP1. - 8.5.20.
+- support development.
+Such measures may include infrastructure to improve traffic flows and traffic management. - CP46 (Conservation and Improvement of Biodiversity) commits to a general protection of nature conservation, including European sites. - In particular, CP33 (Promoting Sustainable Transport and Accessibility) aims to: - o support a modal shift toward public transport, cycling and walking - improve air quality through improvements to the transport network - require transport assessments and travel plans for relevant developments - o promote electronic communications. - CP35 (Promoting Public Transport, Cycling and Walking) reinforces the approaches outlined in CP33. - At a project-specific level, CP43 (Natural Resources) commits to new development proposals "causing no deterioration and, where possible, achieving improvements in air quality." - 8.5.14.
+The LPP2 supports the above policies by including a Development Policy 15 (Transport Assessments and Travel Plans) that will ensure new development takes into account the measures listed in the LPP1. - 8.5.15.
 For those sustainable transport measures which are available at the strategic planning level, it is not possible to predict in advance the precise quantum of improvement that can be delivered by a given mitigation measure due to both the novel nature of the mitigation tools available and the limitations of the science.
 Vegetative changes that theory identifies as being likely to result from changes (either negative or positive) in atmospheric nitrogen deposition can fail to appear in practice since they are relatively subtle and can be totally offset by management regime.
 Moreover, it is rarely possible to separate the effects of atmospheric nitrogen deposition and other causes, or to separate the effects of atmospheric nitrogen deposition arising from vehicle exhausts from those arising from other sources (e.g. agriculture).
-For example, a policy to 'require developers to produce travel plans indicating that they have maximised opportunities for sustainable transport' may prove effective in practice, but cannot be predictively linked to a specific scale of improvement of air quality. - 8.5.21.
+For example, a policy to 'require developers to produce travel plans indicating that they have maximised opportunities for sustainable transport' may prove effective in practice, but cannot be predictively linked to a specific scale of improvement of air quality. - 8.5.16.
 It is therefore important that where air quality problems are identified there is also a mechanism established to monitor the effectiveness of the measures adopted (using the critical load/level as a monitoring target against which the success or failure of mitigation measures can be evaluated) and amend them as required.
 If a qualitative effect attributable to air quality was confirmed, then this would trigger the introduction of further mitigation measures proven to be effective in such situations.
-These could include management initiatives to improve the vegetative quality of other parts of the SAC further from the roadside or to counter any additional growth of vegetation close to the roadside, roadside barriers, reallocation of road space (high occupancy vehicle lanes), rerouting of heavy goods and older vehicles, traffic management and calming measures, or measures to change vehicle speeds on the A34 and/or A40 which would also affect emissions.
-Exactly which measures would be most appropriate would need to be determined at the time (if required at all) and therefore the Local Plan should not commit to specific initiatives at this stage. - 8.5.22.
-This is in line with the precautionary principle as set out in EC Guidance37 on its use:
+These could include management initiatives to improve the vegetative quality of other parts of the SAC further from the roadside or to counter any additional growth of vegetation close to the roadside, roadside barriers, reallocation of road space (high occupancy vehicle lanes), re-routing of heavy goods and older vehicles, traffic management and calming measures, or measures to change vehicle speeds on the A34 and/or A40 which would also affect emissions.
+Exactly which measures would be most appropriate would need to be determined at the time (if required at all) and therefore the Local Plan should not commit to specific initiatives at this stage.